 Vision The Institute leverages the disruptive potential of mobility and digital platforms as growth and innovation engines of the economy, thereby transforming cities to have sustainable and resilient ecosystems.

-Ola Mobility Institute (OMI) is the policy research and social innovation think-tank, focused on developing knowledge frameworks at the intersection of mobility and public good.
-Established in August 2018, the institute concerns itself with public research on the social and economic impact of mobility as a service, electric mobility, climate change, future of work and the mobility economy, transit-oriented planning, digitalisation of mobility, accessibility, safety, and gender.
+Ola Mobility Institute (OMI) is a new-age policy research and social innovation think tank, focused on developing knowledge frameworks at the intersection of mobility innovation and public good.
+The Institute concerns itself with public research on electric mobility, energy and mobility, urban mobility, accessibility and inclusion, and future of work and platform economy.
 All research conducted at OMI is funded by ANI Technologies Pvt.
 Ltd. (the parent company of brand Ola).